isogenists/isogeny-OPRF/README.md

 1. `cd isogeny-OPRF/src/attack`
 1. `sage one_more_attack.sage`

+## Parameter sets

+The folder `paramsets` contains Sage files with different parameters which cna be used to instantiate the attack.
+The Sage script accepts the `-e` flag in order to select one of the parameter sets.
+Examples:

+`sage one_more_attack.sage -e 3`

 ## Credits

 The `explore_dfs_optimized` has been copied from [Enric Florit](https://twitter.com/enricflorit)'s sage implementation of the [isogenies claw attack](https://gitlab.com/efz1005/isogenies)